 To flush everything up I started with 60 grit sandpaper and sanded the copper until it was flush then worked my way up through the grits.
 And this took a loooong time, so I’d err on doing too deep with a metal inlay vs. too shallow in the future.

 Now is the part I’ve been waiting for since I milled the walnut.
-For the finish I’m using Fast-Drying Polyurethane from Minwax.
+For the finish I’m using Fast-Drying Polyurethane.
 It’s an oil based durable protective finish that really makes this walnut look amazing.
 Since the desk surface will get a ton of wear this tough polyurethane finish is perfect for the job.

 I applied one thick coat with a foam brush then came back later with a thinned down second coat to get that nice smooth finish.
 You can find out more about the Fast-Drying Polyurethane via the link in the description.